-Disciplinary probation is invoked at the discretion of the principal when a student has a serious problem.
+Disciplinary probation is invoked at the discretion of the administration when a student has a serious problem.
 It provides the student an opportunity to correct his/her problem.
 If he/she does not improve to a satisfactory level, he/she will be dismissed, or asked to withdraw from the school.
 The problems for which a student would be placed on probation are:

-- 1. Attitude: A rebellious spirit which is unchanged after much effort by the teachers or a continued negative attitude and bad influence upon other students. - 2.
-Disciplinary: Continued deliberate disobedience to a teacher or of school rules, or committing a serious breach of conduct inside or outside of school.
+- 1. Attitude: A rebellious spirit that is unchanged after much effort on the part of the teachers, or a continued negative attitude and bad influence on other students. - 2.
+Disciplinary: Continued deliberate disobedience to a teacher or of school rules, or committing a serious breach of conduct while inside or outside of school.